Rules of the Competition

 Article 4: Exclusion from participation

-- projects which receive more than 50% funding through EU Institutions except if this funding is only the start up of a project or covering solely current expenses of a programme, such as costs for participants, whereas the preparation, implementation and evaluation of the project is carried out on a voluntary basis.
+- projects which receive more than 50% funding through EU Institutions except if this funding is only for initial start-up purposes of an project or covering solely current expenses of a programme, such as costs for participants, whereas the preparation, implementation and evaluation of the project is carried out on a voluntary basis.
+In this case, details should be provided.

-- projects that have already received a prize awarded by an European institution.
-This includes the final 3 winners of the previous editions of European Charlemagne Youth Prize Competition.
+- projects which have already received a prize awarded by a European Institution.
+This includes the final three winners of the previous editions of European Charlemagne Youth Prize Competition.

-- projects submitted with incomplete applications or applications sent in several parts.
+- projects submitted manually or by post, projects with incomplete applications or applications sent in several parts.

 Article 5: Assessment criteria